Ape (1976 film): Production

-The movie was a quickie production meant to capitalize on the upcoming release of Dino DeLaurentis' King Kong.
+A*P*E was an expedited production meant to capitalize on the upcoming release of Dino DeLaurentis' King Kong (1976).
+The entire budget for A*P*E was $23,000 and the special effects budget for the miniature buildings was only $1,200.
+The film was shot in just 14 days.
 Several plot elements, such as a giant gorilla's relationship with an American actress, are essentially lifted from the King Kong story.

-In fact when the film was going into production in February 1976, it was announced as The New King Kong as it was advertised by a teaser poster in Boxoffice magazine.
-When RKO got wind of this, they filed a $1.5 million lawsuit against the company.
-Because of the lawsuit, the title was changed originally to Super Ape in June 1976, then to A*P*E on October 1, 1976, and the tagline "Not to be confused with King Kong" was added to the theatrical posters and movie trailer.
-However, the company was able to get away with using King Kong's name, not only in its native South Korea, but also in some international markets where it was known as Super King Kong and King Kong Returns respectively.
+When the film was going into production in February 1976, it was announced as The New King Kong and was advertised as such via a teaser poster in Boxoffice magazine.
+When RKO Pictures discovered this, they filed a $1.5 million lawsuit against A*P*Es production company.
+The title of the film was subsequently changed to Super Ape in June 1976, then to A*P*E on October 1, 1976, and the tagline "Not to be confused with King Kong" was added to the theatrical posters and movie trailer.
+However, the company still managed to use King Kong's name, not only in its native South Korea, but also in some international markets, where the film was known as Super King Kong and King Kong Returns, respectively.

-The film's special effect budget for the miniature buildings was only $1,200.
-The entire budget for A*P*E was $23,000.
-The film was shot in just 14 days.

-The film's title A*P*E is jokingly explained as an abbreviation of "Attacking Primate monstEr", with the deliberate intention to spoof the acronym title of M*A*S*H, a popular 1970 film and subsequent 1972–1983 television series that was based in Korea where this film was produced.
+The film's title A*P*E is jokingly explained as an abbreviation of "Attacking Primate monstEr", with the deliberate intention to spoof the acronym title of M*A*S*H, a popular 1970 film and subsequent 1972–1983 television series that was based in Korea, where A*P*E was produced.

-The movie pitted the titular giant ape against a huge great white shark, meant to take a shot at Jaws, a movie about a giant shark made a year earlier.
-A famous cover of Famous Monsters of Filmland even addressed this scene.

-The film hit North American screens in October 1976, merely two months before the release of King Kong.
+In one scene, the movie pitted the titular giant ape against a huge great white shark, meant as a spoof on Jaws, a movie about a giant shark made a year earlier.
+In August 1978, the cover of Famous Monsters magazine referenced the scene.A*P*E was released theatrically in North America in October 1976, merely two months before the release of King Kong.